renovatebot/renovate/docs/usage/docker.md

 ## Digest Updating

-If you have followed our advice to go from tags like `node:14` to `node:14@sha256:d938c1761e3afbae9242848ffbb95b9cc1cb0a24d889f8bd955204d347a7266e`, then you are likely to receive Renovate PRs whenever the `node:14` image is updated on Docker Hub.
+If you follow our advice to go from a simple tag like `node:14` to using a pinned digest `node:14@sha256:d938c1761e3afbae9242848ffbb95b9cc1cb0a24d889f8bd955204d347a7266e`, you will receive Renovate PRs whenever the `node:14` image is updated on Docker Hub.

-Previously this would have been "invisible" to you - one day you pull code that represents `node:14.9.0` and the next day you get `node:14.9.1`.
+Previously this update would have been "invisible" to you - one day you pull code that represents `node:14.9.0` and the next day you get code that represents `node:14.9.1`.
 But you can never be sure, especially as Docker caches.
 Perhaps some of your colleagues or worse still your build machine are stuck on an older version with a security vulnerability.

-Instead, you will now receive these updates via Pull Requests, or perhaps committed directly to your repository if you enable branch automerge for convenience.
+By pinning to a digest instead, you will receive these updates via Pull Requests, or even committed directly to your repository if you enable branch automerge for convenience.
-This ensures everyone on the team gets the latest versions and is in sync.
+This ensures everyone on the team uses the latest versions and is in sync.

 ## Version Upgrading